GRPO is Secretly a Process Reward Model: Experiments

 \section{Experiments}

-To evaluate our proposed approach, we trained DeepSeek-R1-Distill-Qwen-1.5B and Llama-3.2-1B-Instruct\footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}} with the $\lambda$-GRPO (Equation \ref{eq_lambda_grpo}) objective on the OpenRS dataset of Section \ref{sec_grpo_prm_sub_empirical}, and compared them to standard GRPO (Equation \ref{eq_grpo_loss_sub_full_expr}) models trained with an identical setup.
-All models were evaluated on an OpenRS validation set and five downstream reasoning benchmarks (see Section \ref{sec_experiments_sub_setup}).
+To evaluate $\lambda$-GRPO under real-world conditions, we fine-tuned DeepSeek-R1-Distill-Qwen-1.5B and Llama-3.2-1B-Instruct\footnote{\href{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}{https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct}} with the $\lambda$-GRPO (Equation \ref{eq_lambda_grpo}) objective on the OpenRS dataset of Section \ref{sec_grpo_prm_sub_empirical}, and compared them to standard GRPO (Equation \ref{eq_grpo_loss}) models tuned with an identical setup.
+The models were evaluated on five reasoning benchmarks (see Section \ref{sec_experiments_sub_setup}), using peak performance on a withheld OpenRS validation set for checkpoint selection.